Mikaelemmmm/go-zero-looklook/doc/english/1、Development environment construction.md

+# 1、Development environment construction

-### 一、Project Profile
+## 一、Project Profile

-Address of this project :  https://github.com/Mikaelemmmm/go-zero-looklook
+Address of this project :  [https://github.com/Mikaelemmmm/go-zero-looklook](https://github.com/Mikaelemmmm/go-zero-looklook)

 The whole project uses go-zero developed microservices, which basically includes go-zero and some middleware developed by related go-zero authors, and the technology stack used is basically the self-developed components of go-zero project team, which is basically go-zero family bucket.

 The development environment of this project recommends docker-compose, using the direct chain method, giving up the trouble brought by service registration discovery middleware (etcd, nacos, consul, etc.)

 Testing, online deployment using k8s (also do not need etc.) have a detailed tutorial (build + deployment), you can enter the go-zero community group communication, very easy

 The project directory structure is as follows：

 - admin：Background code (integrated gin-vue-admin, acting as a large gateway to the background), the use of grpc and app under the rpc business interaction, background gin-vue-admin and go-zero code interaction in the banner function has an example to view, if you do not want the background, directly delete the entire folder admin, in the execution of a go mod tidy can
 - admin/web :  Backend web-side code, gin-vue-admin

 - app：All business code contains api, rpc and mq (message queue, delay queue, timed tasks)